top of page

 The Wizards' War

-In the early years of his life, Master Jolur, the Third Craftsman, worked for various lineages, crafting the Medallion of the Gods for some of the descendants.
-However, not all members of the lineage were granted such a privilege.
-The Medallion, or Amulet as it came to be called later, contained a drop of blood from the baby, one from the father, and one from the mother.
-These drops of blood were combined and placed within the Medallion, crafted by Master Jolur, granting eternal life to its owner and preserving them in their prime adulthood.
-As long as one wore the Medallion of the Gods, they would possess immortality.
-During one of these occasions, while crafting the Medallion for the Alarorhim lineage, a grave problem arose with the Nosferac lineage.
-The Tower where Jolur was creating the Medallion of the Gods, as many came to refer to it, caught fire.
-The mother and daughter were burned alive.
-Master Jolur suffered severe burns to his body and face but managed to escape with his life.
-Since then, he began wearing a mask to conceal his face.
-This episode left a lasting mark on Jolur's life, particularly due to the secret that the Third Craftsman of the Gods began to guard.
+In the early days of his life, Master Jolur, the Third Artisan, worked for various bloodlines, crafting the Medallion of the Gods for some of their descendants.
+Not everyone within these bloodlines was granted such a privilege.
+The Medallion, also known as an Amulet much later on, contained a drop of blood from the baby, the father, and the mother.
+These three drops of blood were fused into the Medallion, which was crafted by Master Jolur, granting its wearer eternal life.
+In addition, it kept the individual in their prime adult state.
+As long as they wore the Medallion of the Gods, its bearer would possess immortal life.
+On one such occasion, while Jolur was crafting a Medallion for the Lineage of Alarorhim, a grave issue arose with the Nosferac bloodline.
+The tower where the Medallion of the Gods, as many called it, was being made caught fire.
+The mother and daughter perished in the flames.
+Master Jolur himself suffered severe burns to his body and face, though he managed to escape with his life.
+From that day on, Jolur wore a mask to hide his disfigured face.
+This event left a lasting mark on his life, particularly due to the secret that the Third Artisan of the Gods began to harbor thereafter.

 The Wizards' War